UdaraJay/Dunbar/README.md

 Host: api.example.com
 ```

-The responses will be passed direclly back to the browser or app exactly like you define in your API.
+The responses will be passed directly back to the browser or app exactly like you define in your API.

 ### So what exactly does this "thin" proxy do?
 Simply put, the proxy lets you hard code the client-secret credentials into this thin server-side component (proxy) that you can trust.
-It authenticates your client APIs for you and returns an encrypted cookies with the user credentials (eg. access token) that only the proxy can decrypt.
+It authenticates your client APIs for you and returns an encrypted cookie with the user credentials (eg. access token) that only the proxy can decrypt.
 All you need to do to access protected resources after you've authenticated via the proxy is to pass this cookie with all your calls.

 ### What more?
 Teh further secure your API, you can lock it down to only accept requests from the proxy.
 Additionally you can also roll your client-secret on a schedule or anytime you need to without having to update any front-end clients.